scenarioo/scenarioo-js/example/readme.md

 Start the protractor tests:

 ```
+cd example
-protractor example/protractor.conf.js
+protractor protractor.conf.js
 ```

-Don't be alarmed, the second e2e test will fail (in order to have a failing run in the scenario documentation).
+Don't be alarmed when some of the tests failed.

+You should see:
+ 11 specs, 3 failures, 4 pending specs

+This is for testing and demonstrating how test failures and also pending tests are reported in scenarioo.

 Afterwards you'll find the generated scenarioo documentation inside `/scenariooReports`.